Biocomputing-Research-Group/IDIA/README.md

 # IDIA

 A IDIA tool to generate pseudo-spectra from data independent acquisition (DIA) data mass spectrometry-based proteomics data.
-The critical innovation of IDAT is that IDIA integrates two isotopic trace detection strategies and employs B-spline and Gaussian filters to help extract high-quality pseudo-spectra from the complex DIA data.
+The critical innovation of IDIA is that it integrates two isotopic trace detection strategies and employs B-spline and Gaussian filters to help extract high-quality pseudo-spectra from the complex DIA data.

 ## Setup